shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 - Eshan: Designing and scripting the Main Menu page + Game Logic (main role) + Audio (helped searching for sound effects and background music) + Images for the backdrops + Testing (sub-role) + UI

+- Caz : Building the narrative and handling the player inputs among other contributions.

 - All our subroles are defined but playtesting fell under more than just one person's role.